ikmb/flye-assembly/README.md

 ### `--hifi`
 Treat input movie as "hifi", and perform CCS generation prior to assembly

-### `--busco`
-Switch on BUSCO to check gene space coverage of the assembly (requires --busco_lineage)

 ### `--busco_lineage`
-Specifies which reference dataset will be used for BUSCO analysis.
+Switches on BUSCO to gauge gene space coverage and specifies which reference dataset will be used.
 Available options:

 * actinopterygii_odb10
 * carnivora_odb10